One Financial Center

 William F. Weld

-Former Massachusetts Governor Bill Weld provides clients with advice and counsel related to domestic and international government strategies, international business transactions.
+Former Massachusetts Governor Bill Weld provides clients with counsel related to government strategies, litigation, and general business advice.

 Bill was elected Governor of Massachusetts in 1990 and reelected in 1994 with 71% of the vote.
 During his terms, he succeeded in reducing taxes and unemployment.
 His pro-business policies are widely considered to have made a positive impact on the state.

 As Governor, Bill led sixteen official trade missions to Asia, Africa, Latin America, and Europe.
 He also served as national co-chair of the Privatization Council, which pioneered public-private partnerships, particularly in the area of infrastructure.

 During his term as Governor, Bill deregulated the electric industry, setting a model for other US states to introduce competition and market mechanisms.
 He mandated the use of natural gas as fuel for government bus fleets, and was an early proponent of the development of hybrid electric vehicles.

 Bill served in Washington as Assistant US Attorney General in charge of the Criminal Division of the Justice Department, and previously as US Attorney for Massachusetts for five years, earning national recognition for his work fighting public corruption and white-collar crime.
-He also spent a dozen years practicing as a securities and antitrust litigator.
+He also spent a dozen years practicing as a securities and anti-trust litigator.
 Earlier, Bill served as a staff member in both the US House of Representatives, where he participated in the Watergate impeachment inquiry, and the US Senate.

-Bill is an active member of the Council on Foreign Relations in New York and Washington, DC, and served by appointment of the President on the US Holocaust Memorial Council.
+Bill is an active member of the Council on Foreign Relations in New York, and served by appointment of the President on the US Holocaust Memorial Council.